dlawregiets/stallyns/README.md

     $ pip install --upgrade stallyns

+## Running

+Copy the stallyns.service file to \~/.config/systemd/stallyns.service.
+Reload systemd for the user and then activate and start the service:

+    systemctl --user daemon-reload
+    systemctl --user enable --now stallyns.service

 ## Usage

 After installing, navigate to <http://pi:5000>.
 A list of users will be displayed at the top along with a list of system options at the bottom (useful for if your kids won't turn off the games and you just want to shut the whole thing down).